MAJOR MACRO ECONOMIC INDICATORS

 - Large population and relatively low labour cost

-- Rising criminality linked to drug cartels and trafficking, high corruption level
+- High criminality linked to drug cartels and trafficking, high corruption surfing on poverty and inequality

 - Weaknesses in transport, health and education